Rei-SwitchBot/faq/en-us/Ceiling Light.md

 ---
-### TTroubleshooting SwitchBot Ceiling Light Pro Turns on by Itself.
+### Troubleshooting SwitchBot Ceiling Light Pro Turns on by Itself.
 When Checking the Logs, It Shows as the Wall Switch.

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?